Artificial-reference tracking MPC with probabilistically validated performance on industrial embedded systems: Hardware-in-the-loop results

 \subsection{Validation experiments design}

 The selection of hyperparameters in MPC controllers, such as the cost function matrices, is typically made offline through simulations.
 However, the impact that some hyperparameters will have on the controller, such as the weights~$\beta$ and back-off parameters, can be more difficult to estimate.
-Therefore, we fix some parameters in advance, and explore multiple controller configurations depending on the remaining, harder-to-tune parameters.
+Therefore, some parameters are fixed in advance to explore multiple controller configurations depending on the remaining, harder-to-tune parameters.